TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-androidencryption.md

 	cloudEnvironments="public"
 />

-# My Android device is encrypted but Company Portal says it's not
+# My android device is encrypted but company portal says it's not

 ## **Recommended steps**